BolunThompson/notes-2/Colleges to Apply To.md

 			TODO: To determine whether I should apply, look at the faculty and see if they have decent faculty in areas i'm interested in
 				Maybe compare with UCM and, if worse, don't apply??
 	Large States
+		Georgia Tech (after average merit 30k a year) (300)?
+			A bit expensive -- too much since there's a good chance I'll go for a masters or PhD The aid does not include loan debt
+				Max loan debt 35k for me
+					for 30k a year phd student with 15% of income going to it aiming to pay it off in 10 years With GT it would be 20k if parents pay 25k a year, so that would be reasonable-ish Depends on fin aid offer
+			13% acceptance rate oos (maybe real number lower bc it only has beter applicants) I think it's the same for CS
+					Major is accounted for, but not capped
+			EA for merit scholarships
+			On the other hand, I might get into a comparable UC, so maybe not worth it?
+				Could still apply though in case I don't
 		!
 UNC Chapel Hill
 			23k a year
 			8% acceptance rate oos